testdouble/test_data/README.md

   confidence-eroding nested factories with names like `:user`, `:basic_user`, `:lite_user`, and `:plain_user_no_associations_allowed`

 If none of these things are true, then congratulations!
-You are using `factory_bot` with great success!
+You are probably using `factory_bot` to great effect!
 Unfortunately, in our experience, this outcome is exceedingly rare, especially for large and long-lived applications.

-However, if any of the above issues resonate with your experience using `factory_bot`: these are the sorts of failure modes the `test_data` gem was designed to address.
-We hope you'll consider trying it with an open mind.
+However, if you'd answer "no" to any of the above questions, just know that these are the sorts of failure modes the `test_data` gem was designed to avoid—and we hope you'll consider trying it with an open mind.
 At the same time, we acknowledge that large test suites can't be rewritten and migrated to a different source of test data overnight—nor should they be!
 See our notes on [migrating to `test_data` incrementally](#factory--fixture-interoperability-guide)

 ### How will I handle merge conflicts in these SQL files if I have lots of people working on lots of feature branches all adding to the `test_data` database dumps?